 Independent Explainer · Updated 2026

 Most online reviews of LifeX Research Corp run into the same confusion — they describe it as an insurance company.
 It isn't.
-This page explains what LifeX actually is, how the Research Associate program works, and why the mischaracterization keeps showing up.
+This site explains what LifeX Research actually is, how the Research Associate program works, and why the mischaracterization keeps showing up.

 ERISA-Governed